mbender74/ti.bottomsheetcontroller-ios/README.md

 * `detents:{large:bool,medium:bool,small:bool}`<br/>The object of heights where a sheet can rest.
  *if not set, default to 'medium' only*

+* `customDetents:{key:value,key:value....}`<br/>The object of key/value pairs ex: 'customA':100  where a sheet can rest.
+Multiple pairs possible

 * `preferredCornerRadius:integer`<br/>The corner radius that the sheet attempts to present with.
  *if not set default to iOS default radius*